cybera/synthi/manual/src/sections/PythonAPI.md

 ### Defining transformations

-If you want to define a transformation that can be used to define a dataset without explicitly writing new code, you call a similar `define` function in the transformation namespace:
+If you want to define a transformation that can be used to define a dataset, without explicitly writing new code, you can call a similar `define` function in the transformation namespace:

 ```python
 client.transformation.define('My Transformation', '/path/to/reusable.py', inputs=['input1'])